cBollins/Sand-Sim-Pygame/README.md

-# Sand-Sim-Pygame
+# Simple falling sand simulator
-Simple, entry-level pygame project that simulates falling sand
+No dependencies, just run main.py and all instructions/controls are on the pygame window.